eestrada/pygdrived/README.md

 TODO: Implement as daemon.

-TODO: Package required google packages in an .egg file for distribution.
+TODO: Package required google packages in an .egg file for easier distribution and installation.

 TODO: Maybe build a simple Tk of Qt GUI for configuration purposes?